department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.allergyIntolerance-intro.md

   - may have `.coding.code` but no system is known
 - `note.text` will hold comments
   - `note.time` will hold the date of the comment
-- `meta.lastUpdated` will indicate the last time the resource was updated
 - no other elements are populated